Bottled Water Has Twice as Many Microplastics as Tap Water: Study

-The effects on the human body are unknown but potentially harmful.
+The effects of microplastic on the human body are unknown but potentially harmful.

 Water bottle brands often advertise their water as pure and pristine, derived from natural springs or other remote sources.

 Scores of analyses have shown that most bottled water is no different than tap water and a new study conducted by scientists for Orb Media has found that bottled water actually contains more microplastic particles than what’s available in most people’s homes.

 After analyzing 250 bottles from 11 brands purchased from nine countries, the team found that 93% of bottled water contains microplastics, particles too small to see with the naked eye but potentially hazardous to human health, according to the United Nations Food and Agriculture Organization, because plastic becomes a “magnet for pollutants” when in the water.

 Take Action: Pledge to Stop Using Disposable Plastic

 The European Food Safety Authority has argued that most microplastics are excreted by the body, according to CBC Canada.